dderheim00/compiler/README.md

 This is a table-driven, two-pass compiler that I have created for a simple programming language.
 As of now, it supports arithmetic and relational operations, conditional statements, comment blocks, VAR and CONST data types, and more.
+It compiles to NASM assembly, which runs on 32-bit and 64-bit architectures.